 Generalised Anxiety Disorder and Worry (GAD) a CBT Perspective

-A whirlwind of worrying thoughts produce anxiety and distressing physical symptoms such as: pounding heart, sweating, tingling and numbness in fingers and toes, stomach churning 'butterflies' tense muscles and feeling dizzy and lightheaded among others.
+A whirlwind of worrying thoughts produces anxiety and distressing physical symptoms such as pounding heart, sweating, tingling and numbness in fingers and toes, stomach-churning 'butterflies' tense muscles and feeling dizzy and lightheaded among others.
 Caused by the release of adrenalin and other hormones; our bodies evolutionary Fight Flight or Freeze response to threat danger and vulnerability.
 Worry also manifests in strong negative thoughts images and unhelpful behaviour and when the crisis in our mind has passed we feel exhausted.